rilwis/frog-wp/README.md

-# Frog - A new way to debug in PHP/WordPress
+# Frog - A new way to debug in WordPress

 This is a WordPress plugin that sends debug data to [Frog](https://github.com/rilwis/frog).